Skip to content

 In short, how we handle change has always mattered, but it has never mattered more than it does today.

 While the pressure associated with navigating change is impacting everyone, it is not impacting everyone equally.
 As a result of this ongoing transformation, organizations are experiencing a “manager squeeze,” with managers today more overloaded than ever before.
-Managers are so overextended that they lack the bandwidth to lead in the way their teams have traditionally expected — namely, by supporting the skills development and change readiness needed to future-proof the organization.
+The scope of their role has expanded significantly: managers are now expected to deliver results, support employee well-being, sustain engagement, develop talent, and guide their teams through ongoing change, all at the same time.
+They are so overextended that they lack the bandwidth to lead in the way their teams have traditionally expected, particularly when it comes to supporting the skills development and change readiness needed to future-proof the organization.

 In other words, managers aren’t doing the things needed to support organizational transformation.
-This also highlights the need to further support managers, 48% of whom say that their job has become more difficult over the past year and 53% of whom report that pressure from senior leadership has increased over the past year
+This also highlights the need to further support managers, 48% of whom say that their job has become more difficult and 53% of whom report that pressure from senior leadership has increased over the past year.

 Organizations that are effectively listening through disruption are asking the right questions to align around a clear set of organizational priorities.
 Asking questions that are relevant and timely helps to yield the right data.
-The right data does not necessarily mean more data, but rather insights that help leaders “connect the dots” across disparate data points or listening events to tell a compelling story.
+The right data does not mean more data.
+It means timely, targeted questions that allow leaders to identify patterns across listening events, link engagement drivers to business outcomes, and prioritize action with confidence.

-Today, more than ever, we are hearing ab out executive leadership teams with dozens of “mission-critical” initiatives — areas in which they are determined to execute flawlessly over the course of the year.
+Today, more than ever, we are hearing about executive leadership teams with dozens of “mission-critical” initiatives, all of which they are determined to execute flawlessly over the course of the year.
 While their ambition is commendable, it often creates disorder among senior-level leaders who struggle to prioritize this many initiatives, let alone assign increasingly limited resources to them.

-Contrary to popular opinion, the best organizations are not doing more with less; they are doing less with less.
+The most effective organizations are narrowing their priorities deliberately.
+They identify two or three key business and talent priorities, make them widely known, and align resources—people, materials, and budget—accordingly.
 The most effective companies are defining their key business and talent priorities and making them widely known across all areas of the organization.
 They are using this as their “north star” to ensure that materials, equipment, and, most importantly, people are aligned to what will have the greatest impact on the collective success of their business.

 As the needs of the business change, so should the approach to listening.
 Economic factors and corporate priorities can shift rapidly, making it important to ensure that organizations remain nimble and can adapt their listening events to the needs of their business — in real-time.

 A global organization partnering with Perceptyx was struggling with employee retention, particularly among new hires.
-As a result, they introduced onboarding milestones and found that 60 days marked a key inflection point in a new employee’s tenure.
+As a result, they introduced structured onboarding check-ins and found that the 60-day mark was the critical inflection point in a new employee’s tenure.

 Due to that onboarding milestone, the organization learned that employees who felt the job they were doing accurately matched the description they were provided in the candidacy phase of their application were 5.5x more likely to stay through the end of their first year, when compared to those who did not.
 It turned out that a realistic job preview was the top predictor of new hire attrition.